Bordering National Forest Land, a Private Retreat on 80 Acres

 You sent a message to this owner.

-You must ask why Downing Mountain Lodge?
-DML is the most private location and boasts the best views of the Bitterroot Valley, long considered a gem in the Northern Rocky Mountains.
-On the mountain, close to town, the rivers, and a multitude of trailheads, the Downing Mountain Lodge is a three bedroom, two bathroom log chalet built in the round with sixteen sides.
+On the mountain, close to town, near the rivers, and within an hour of a multitude of trailheads, the Downing Mountain Lodge is a three bedroom, two bathroom log chalet built in the round with sixteen sides.
 The cozy home has all the amenities and is hands down the most private and amazing location on 80 acres of open forest land and wildflower fields adjacent to the Bitterroot National Forest.
 Located near hiking, fishing, boating, skiing, biking, climbing, and at the end of a private mountain road, the lodge is as private as you can get while still being close to town.
 With panoramic vistas out of all windows from South, East to North, the mountain house is located two thousand feet above the Bitterroot Valley with amazing Mountain and Valley views and during May and June, the lands are covered in wildflowers.
 We are only a fifteen minute drive to the Bitterroot River and Hamilton, the Bitterroot Valley's largest town with plenty of dining, shopping, and entertainment options.

 A massive central fireplace supports the log rafters and provides the authentic ambiance of a mountain lodge living room.
 The master bedroom faces east and catches the sunrise.
 With a queen bed and twin over full bunkbed, this room can accommodate up to five.
 The second bedroom contains another double bed and can accommodate up to two guests.
 The third bedroom contains a twin over twin bunkbed as well as a twin over double bunkbed in addition to a single bed and can accommodate up to six guests and is perfect for the kids or grandkids.
 There is also a pull out Queen couch in the living room and a child's crib.
 The lodge is a single story allowing handicap and elderly access to the entire lodge and entryway deck.